derektypist/project-euler-074/README.md

 Allows the user to enter a number in order to get the number of chains with a starting number below the number entered, that contain exactly sixty non-repeating terms.
 Performs checks on valid input.
 If the input is not valid, an error message is displayed.

+## Technologies

+Uses HTML5, CSS3, JavaScript, Bootstrap 5.3.0-alpha1 and Google Fonts.

+## Testing

+Ensure all user stories have been met.